Reviews and appeals for indirect taxes: Appealing against a decision or assessment: Liaison with specialist offices

 - the appeal is to be heard by the Upper Tribunal, see ARTG8060 in the first instance, including judicial reviews

 - they challenge the validity of UK law which implements EU law

 - they include a serious allegation of misuse of powers, likely to bring those powers into question e.g. actions for damages for malicious prosecution

 - where there is no established precedent

 - if there is an opportunity for HMRC to clarify law

 - new legislation is being tested for the first time.

-If the customer disagrees with a decision by HMRC in a case where there is an ongoing criminal investigation, before taking any action the decision maker should contact Criminal Investigation for advice.
+If the customer disagrees with a decision by HMRC in a case where there is an ongoing criminal investigation, before taking any action the decision maker should contact the Fraud Investigation Service for advice.

 See ARTG3050 about seeking advice from accountancy specialists.